saumyaparmar/SpaceInvadersClone/SpaceInvadersREADME.md

 In this project, I’ve recreated the iconic space shooter played in an arcarde, preserving the original’s intense gameplay and adding some exciting enhancements along the way.

 This project is made for my Grad Class.
 It is created using a proprietary 2d game engine by my professor.
 This repository will explain how I have used more than 10 different code design patterns to create this game.
 I have coded this using C# language, using irrklang for sound integration.

+Objective of this project is to create and manager a robust, scalable, medium size application(150-200 files of code) using different code design patterns.

 This here is the detailed document about the design patterns used in creation of this game clone.